Degradation-Aware Metric Prompting for Hyperspectral Image Restoration: Abstract

 \section{Abstract}

-Unified hyperspectral image (HSI) restoration aims to recover various degraded HSIs using a single model, offering great practical value.
-However, existing methods often depend on explicit degradation priors (\eg, degradation labels) as prompts to guide restoration, which are difficult to obtain due to complex and mixed degradations in real-world scenarios.
-To address this challenge, we propose a Degradation-Aware Metric Prompting (DAMP) framework.
-Instead of relying on predefined degradation priors, we design spatial–spectral degradation metrics to continuously quantify multi-dimensional degradations, serving as Degradation Prompts (DP).
-These DP enable the model to capture cross-task similarities in degradation distributions and enhance shared feature learning.
-Furthermore, we introduce a Spatial–Spectral Adaptive Module (SSAM) that dynamically modulates spatial and spectral feature extraction through learnable parameters.
-By integrating SSAM as experts within a Mixture-of-Experts architecture, and using DP as the gating router, the framework enables adaptive, efficient, and robust restoration under diverse, mixed, or unseen degradations.
-Extensive experiments on natural and remote sensing HSI datasets show that DAMP achieves state-of-the-art performance and demonstrates exceptional generalization capability.
+Unified hyperspectral image (HSI) restoration aims to recover diverse degradations within a single model.
+However, current methods often rely on impractical explicit priors or opaque black-box representations that overfit to training distributions, hampering generalization to unseen scenarios.
+To bridge this gap, we propose Degradation-Aware Metric Prompting (DAMP), a novel framework that characterizes multi-dimensional degradations through interpretable spatial-spectral metrics.
+These metrics serve as Degradation Prompts (DP), enabling the model to capture shared characteristics across tasks and adapt to unknown corruptions.
+Central to our framework is the Degradation-Adaptive Mixture-of-Experts (DAMoE), where Spatial-Spectral Adaptive Modules (SSAMs) serve as experts that utilize learnable fusion coefficients to specialize in distinct degradation degrees.
+By using DP as a gating router, DAMoE dynamically activates specialized experts tailored to the specific degradation profile.
+Extensive experiments on natural and remote sensing HSI datasets demonstrate that DAMP achieves state-of-the-art performance and exhibits exceptional zero-shot generalization on unseen restoration tasks.
 Code is publicly available at \href{DAMP}{https://github.com/MiliLab/DAMP}.